openebs-archive/openebs-docs/docs/configurepools.md

 **Step1:**

 Create a YAML file called `cstor-pool1-config.yaml` with the following content.
-In the following YAML, `PoolResourceRequests` value is limted to `2Gi` and `PoolResourceLimits` value is set to `4Gi`.
+In the following YAML, `PoolResourceRequests` value is set to `2Gi` and `PoolResourceLimits` value is set to `4Gi`.
 This will be shared for all the volume replicas that resides on the pool.
 The value of these resources can be 2Gi to 4Gi per pool on a given node for a better performance.
 These values can be changed as per the Node configuration.

 ```
 #Use the following YAMLs to create a cStor Storage Pool.